Monaco Historic Grand Prix, May 09-10, 2020

 Columbus is located close to the heliport (6 minutes from Nice) in Fontvieille and with easy access the Place du Casino.
 Columbus Monaco has contemporary interiors finished in leather and marble.
 Guests can work out in the gym, cool off in the outdoor pool

 This superb superior 3 star hotel has 181 well appointed guest rooms and offers a restaurant and cafe, Bar and Nightclub and 24 Hour Room Service.
-The Columbus Monte-Carlo will be undergoing an extensive renovation program as of June 2017 and this is planned to be completed by April 2018.
+The Columbus Monte-Carlo underwent an extensive renovation program which was completed in April 2018.

 Hotel Novotel Monte Carlo